icarito/physics-with-xo/6_history.md

 M. Baudín, M. Vacca, M. Jubín, E. Gómez.

 ### VI E.N.P.F and III E.I.E.F
-16 to 20 of September of 1996, La Paloma, Rocha
+16 to 20 of September of 1996, La Paloma, Rocha.

 Workshops:
 "The CASSY interface at the Physics laboratories in Secondary Schools"